Table Of Contents

 start with tonearm rewiring.
 You already know that the stock arm is quite good

 mechanically.
 The stock wire however is another story.
 It is a low grade tin

-darkening the treble response.
+softens it.
 By replacing the wire with KAB

 SuperFlex Litz 34 ga phono wire,